BCODMO/documentation_external/docs/source/DOC_DM_BestPractices.rst

 provide the links to the sequence repository.
 This ensures that the data are discoverable from BCO-DMO's website.
 Please see "Contributing Sequence Accession Numbers" for more information.

+In order to link to data at NCBI, please provide BCO-DMO with a list of the sequence accession numbers and associated information describing the sequences.
+Please include the following information (if applicable):

+* species names
+* description of the types of sequences
+* locations where species were collected (including latitude and longitude and cruise ID numbers, if known/applicable)
+* sequencing and analysis methods (including instrument names and models)
+* any other relevant information that will enable others to understand and re-use the data (e.g. published papers)

+The dataset metadata form can be used to provide the metadata, and the accession numbers and associated information can be provided in a separate spreadsheet, file, or document.